PKBAJPAI12/crud_api_express_js/README.md

 ## Usage

 1. Start the server: `npm start`
-2. Access the API endpoints using a tool like Postman or cURL.
+2. Access the API endpoints using a tool like Postman.

 ## API Endpoints